qubicmio/rpc20-blog-post/README.md

 While some of the technical details might not be super interesting to the average Qubic user, this new setup is a big deal behind the scenes.
 It helps make sure everything runs smoothly as Qubic continues to expand.

-This article aims to provide insight into the technical details of the new solution, as well as serving as documentation for those interested in operating an archive.
-While the details may be of limited interest to regular end users, we hope it offers useful insight into daily work that happens behind the scenes for them, too.

 ## Integration APIs

 The integration layer provides several different APIs.
 The most important ones are the live API and the archive API.